-Roger Kastel painted a cover for Doc Savage Omnibus 3 and the poster for the film, Doc Savage: Man of Bronze.
+Roger Kastel painted two covers for Bantam: Doc Savage Omnibus 2 and Omnibus 3, a cover for Doc Savage: His Apocalyptic Life, and the poster for the film, Doc Savage: Man of Bronze.

 While still a student Roger had his first paperback book cover published in the 1960’s by Pocket Books (Simon Schuster).
 All told, Roger estimates that he has done over a 1,000 illustrations for various publishers.
 Also in the 1960’s, a painting of Roger’s won first prize from the National Fire Underwriters.
 This painting was made into a fire safety poster that was used for many years and had high visibility.